Cato Reef: Micronation’s declaration of independence

 "Homosexual people have honestly endeavoured everywhere to merge ourselves in the social life of surrounding communities and to be treated equally.
 We are not permitted to do so.
 In vain we are loyal patriots, our loyalty in some places running to extremes; in vain do we make the same sacrifices of life and property as our fellow citizens; in vain do we strive to increase the fame of our native land in science and art, or her wealth by trade and commerce.
 In countries where we have lived for centuries, we are still cried down as strangers....
 In the world as it is now and for an indefinite period....
 I think we shall not be left in peace".

 Stated to have been inspired by the United States Declaration of Independence, the kingdom's Declaration also stated: "We hold these truths to be self-evident, that all people are created equal, that they are endowed by their creator with certain unalienable rights, that among these are life, liberty and the pursuit of happiness".

 The activists founded a camp site on Cato Island which they named "Heaven" after the famous gay nightclub in London as the claimed capital, and "I Am What I Am" was set as the Kingdom's national anthem.

 The leader of the protesters, Dale Parker Anderson, was elected Administrator of the territory and then "declared emperor" of the kingdom upon its independence.

 In a scheme similar to Israel's Law of Return, a person was automatically granted permanent resident status and immediately eligible for citizenship in the Gay and Lesbian Kingdom of the Coral Sea Islands simply by being gay or lesbian.

 The kingdom issued its first stamps in July 2006 "with the aim of creating a high and distinctive reputation amongst the philatelic fraternity".
 The kingdom's website stated that tourism, fishing and philatelic sales were its only economic activities.
 However, swimming, reef walking, lagoon snorkelling, bird-watching, seashell-collecting, and shipwreck-exploring were all gay government-sanctioned non-economic activities.

+After Australia put marriage equality in to law, the Gay and Lesbian Kingdom formally dissolved on November 17, 2017.